Comfier garments with the right care

-Outerwear does a lot for us.
-It keeps us warm when it’s cold, shields us against the wind, and protects us from getting soaked when it’s pouring rain.
+Outerwear keeps us warm when it’s cold, shields us against the wind, and protects us from getting soaked when it’s pouring.
 That’s why we should show some care in return.
-Here are some ways to take care of your kid’s outerwear, the right way, without compromising its functionality.
+Here are some ways to take care of their outerwear, without compromising its functionality.
 That way, they can wear it now and pass it on later.

-Scratches on your kid’s outerwear is a good sign, it’s being loved and used on repeat.
-But if it’s in need of repair, you can simply use one of our handy self-adhesive repair patches.
-These outerwear repair patches can be cut to size and pressed for a few seconds to fasten in place.
+Scratches on your kids’ outerwear is a good sign, it means they’re being loved and used on repeat.
+But if it’s in need of repair, you can use one of our handy self-adhesive repair patches.
+They can be cut to size and pressed for a few seconds to fasten in place.
 Just make sure the area being repaired is clean and dry.

 A lot of our functional trousers and overalls have removable elastic foot straps.
 If they get worn out, you can easily replace them with new ones.
 Simply cut off the old straps with a pair of scissors and attach the new ones to the buttons found on the inside of the leg cuffs.

 Do I need to waterproof outerwear?